Are you tired of overpaying for prescription medications? Do you want transparent pricing and to avoid dealing with insurance?

 That’s a fair criticism most of the time.
-Often their profit margins are tough to stomach, especially for drugs that customers need to buy in order to live or maintain a good quality of life.
+Often their profit margins are tough to stomach, especially for drugs that customers need in order to live or maintain a good quality of life.

 Most of the biggest pharmacy and insurance companies are publicly traded.
 They have a responsibility to their shareholders to maximize profit and market share that’s in conflict with the best interests of patients.

 However, PBMs — pharmacy benefit management companies — are the secret players behind a lot of the biggest profit-chasing brand-name drugs.
 PBMs work as the “middleman” between pharmacies, insurance companies and drug manufacturers.

 According to Clark, a lot of big companies hire PBMs to manage prescription benefits for their employees.
 There are rebates and discounts involved (Clark calls them “kickbacks”) as part of an opaque business model.
 With even more corporate mouths to feed, the employee gets stuck with higher costs.

 PBMs negotiate deals with the manufacturers of the brand-name versions of drugs, Cuban says.
 Then the PBM will make a deal with the insurance company and not even offer the generic version of the medication.
 When the patients go to the pharmacy, their insurance covers only the brand-name medications, which are often dripping with profit margin.